GRAINS-Corn futures hit six-week low as U.S. projects more plantings

 The U.S. Department of Agriculture, at its annual Agricultural Outlook Forum, pegged 2023 corn plantings at 91 million acres (36.8 million hectares), up from 88.6 million last year, and production at 15.085 billion bushels, based on a record-high yield of 181.5 bushels per acre.

+Analysts were expecting plantings of 90.9 million acres and production of 14.949 billion bushels.

+"The corn market got thumped from the get-go when the Ag Outlook Forum released their production, yield and ending stocks estimates," commodities brokerage CHS Hedging said.

+Although high by historical standards, the USDA also projected lower average prices for corn, soybeans and wheat compared with the previous year.

+The USDA projected total U.S. wheat production at 1.887 billion bushels, with an average yield of 49.2 bushels per acre, up 6% from last year's drought-affected average of 46.5 bushels.

-"They give an indication that we have the potential for big crops and the potential for ending stocks to increase," said Karl Setzer, brokerage research lead at Mid-Co Commodities.
+The USDA's projections "give an indication that we have the potential for big crops and the potential for ending stocks to increase," said Karl Setzer, brokerage research lead at Mid-Co Commodities.

-Although high by historical standards, the USDA also projected lower average prices for corn, soybeans and wheat compared with the previous year, reflecting expectations for increased production and ending stocks.

-Worries that the U.S. Federal Reserve may further raise interest rates hung over commodity and equity markets, analysts said.

-Competition for grain and soybean export business added pressure on agricultural futures, brokers said, and there was a lack of bullish news to counteract concerns about demand.
+Competition for grain and soybean export business added pressure on futures prices, and there was a lack of bullish news to counteract concerns about demand, brokers said.

 The USDA is slated to issue weekly U.S. grain and soybean export sales data on Friday.